code-emad/FE-House-Of-Games/README.md

 A link to the project can be found [here](https://emads-first-fe-proj-houseofgames.netlify.app/).
 Please note that at present minimal styling has been completed as the main focus has been functionality.

 ## Setup
-In order to make a local clone of this project, within your terminal you will to run `git clone https://github.com/code-emad/NC-Games.git`
+In order to make a local clone of this project, within your terminal you will need to run `git clone https://github.com/code-emad/NC-Games.git`

 Once the files have been cloned, you will need to change directory into the project directory and run `npm install` which will install the dependencies listed within the package.json file.